 Serra da Estrela: Portugal’s Mountain Playground

-As mainland Portugal’s highest mountain range, Serra da Estrela offers a vast natural park of granite peaks, lush valleys, and crystal-clear lagoons.
-This paradise for hikers features over 400 km of walking trails radiating from central hubs like the spa town of Manteigas.
+As mainland Portugal’s highest mountain range, Serra da Estrela offers a vast natural park of jagged granite peaks.
+It features lush, green valleys and crystal-clear alpine lagoons.

-The unique hike to Covão dos Conchos leads to a “mysterious hole”—actually a man-made, bell-mouth spillway creating a surreal vortex-like drain in a tranquil lake.
-This relatively easy 10 km linear trail from Lagoa Comprida provides a perfect introduction to the park’s high-altitude beauty.
+The unique hike to Covão dos Conchos leads to a highly mysterious hole in the water.
+This is actually a man-made, bell-mouth spillway creating a surreal vortex-like drain in a tranquil lake.

 Culinary Highlight

-No visit to Serra da Estrela is complete without sampling Queijo da Serra da Estrela, a pungent, intensely flavorful, and luxuriously creamy sheep’s milk cheese that is a celebrated Portuguese delicacy.
-Authentic farm tours near Seia or Manteigas offer tastings alongside local honey and cured meats.
+It is widely considered a celebrated Portuguese delicacy.
+Authentic farm tours near Seia or Manteigas offer incredible tastings alongside local honey and cured mountain meats.

 Mountain Adventures